mfcovington/Log-Reproducible/README.md

 *PSA: If you are writing, editing, or even just using Perl scripts and you are at all concerned about reproducibility, __you should be using [git](http://git-scm.com/)__ (or another version control system)!*

-If git is installed on your system and your script resides within a git repository, a useful collection of info about the current state of the git repository will be included in the archive:
+If git is installed on your system and your script resides within a Git repository, a useful collection of info about the current state of the Git repository will be included in the archive:

 - Current branch
 - Truncated SHA1 hash of most recent commit